 Upon signing the contract, our second agency fee is due.
 At this time you will also fund the remainder of the trust account for your surrogate.
 We base the estimate for this fund on your final contract.
 (Your surrogate does not begin receiving her base fee until confirmation of pregnancy by ultrasound, but when you sign the contract she will begin receiving a $200 monthly allowance from the trust account.)

 Once the contract is signed and the trust account is funded, we will send a letter to the fertility clinic giving them clearance to begin the medication cycles with your surrogate.
-She will then undergo a cycle of medications for about six weeks before the embryo transfer can occur.
+She will then undergo a cycle of medications for about four weeks before the embryo transfer can occur.

 About ten days after the embryo transfer, your surrogate will receive a blood test as an initial pregnancy test.
 If the pregnancy test results are positive, she will receive another blood test a few days later.
 About three to four weeks after the transfer she will receive an ultrasound to confirm pregnancy.

 Once pregnancy is confirmed by ultrasound, your surrogate will begin receiving installments of her base compensation from the trust account you established for her.

 In the event that pregnancy does not occur, you may begin another IVF cycle with your surrogate.

 You can be as involved as you and your surrogate wish during the pregnancy.
 Some intended parents use this time to bond with their surrogates, either in person or by phone or Zoom, while others prefer to wait and be present mainly during the birth.
 In the meantime, relax and enjoy preparing for your new family!